antonpichka/library_architecture_mvvm_modify/package/README.md

 ### Architectural Objects

 - We create and write architectural objects in the order in which it will be faster and better for the developer to run all this code.
 Example: We wrote the design and basic setup in the 'NamedVM' class, and then we started writing 'DataForNamed' to add simple logic for the data loading simulator and displaying a list, and maybe add error, and only then we write 'Model', 'ListModel' to show the concretive data in the list that we need it, and at the end we write 'NamedService' and 'ModelRepository' to load real data (We take into account that we will return to these objects.
 Example: you write 'DataForNamed' and started writing a 'Model', and then returned to 'DataForNamed' to add this 'Model'.)
-- To cache temporary data and then share it, that is, the class 'TempCacheService'
+- To exchange data between VMs, without using a repository, use 'TempCacheProvider' directly ('TempCacheService' is deprecated, but will continue to exist in the library)

 Number.
 Name - Inheritance | Refactoring